Anaizing/100-days-of-code/log.md

 **Thoughts:** daily blogging is very time consuming but my blog app is looking Niiiiice.
 Think i should build a flip card app to study.
 ![Screenshot](day1.png)
 ![Screenshot](day2also.png)

+### Day 5: January 08, 2018

+**Today's Progress**: Worked on my blog posts, on coercion.
+Started a new react game

+**Thoughts:** I hope to have a fairly good understanding of React by next week so I can start building my PWA

+### Day 6: January 09, 2018

+**Today's Progress**: Worked on my blog posts, on react terms.
+Started another react toutorial, on fundamentals.

+**Thoughts:** seems like everyone uses react slightly differently, I guess the holes in my understanding are a bit like swiss cheese atm, holes full of holes.

+### Day 7: January 10, 2018

+**Today's Progress**: Started a new React toutorial/ an advanced one.
+Learned how Redux and Flux work.

+**Thoughts:** although it cleared up a lot of things it's slightly out of my comfort level.